-Edible Health’s Digestive Enzyme Collagen is not only for healthy digestion,reducing inflammation and healing the gut lining, but also for supporting the gut microbiome.
-With 16 potent super nutrients, the ingredients in this balancing blend include bromelain, an enzyme which is fantastic at breaking down protein, Vitamin C, which is essential for collagen production within the body, turmeric, a potent anti-inflammatory, plus pre and probiotics to support our ‘in-house’ community of micro organisms.
+Edible Health’s Digestive Enzyme Collagen is not only for healthy digestion, reducing inflammation and healing the gut lining, but also for supporting the gut microbiome.
+With 15 potent super nutrients, the ingredients in this balancing blend include bromelain contained within the natural freeze dried pineapple flavouring.
+Bromelain is an enzyme which is fantastic at breaking down protein thereby helping the collagen digestion and absorption; Vitamin C, which is essential for collagen production within the body; turmeric, a potent anti-inflammatory, plus pre and probiotics to support our ‘in-house’ community of micro organisms.

 Our customers take Edible Health collagen for their skin conditions

 Why take our word for it when you can hear from real people who know our product really works?

 - Anna - believes Edible Health collagen powder is responsible for healing her debilitating eczema